premgane/premgane.github.io/about.md

 tags: about
 ---

 Hi, I'm Prem Ganeshkumar.
-I'm a Natural Language Processing Engineer at [Agolo](http://agolo.com/) in New York City.
+I'm the Lead Natural Language Processing Engineer at [Agolo](http://agolo.com/) in New York City.
 This is my [LinkedIn](http://www.linkedin.com/in/pgkmr).

 Before this, I was a Masters student in Computer Science at [Columbia University](http://columbia.edu/).